🌸

 🍇Vineyards and Terroir

-Perrier-Jouët farms 266 acres (65 hectares) of vineyards across some of Champagne's most prestigious addresses, with chalk and limestone soils underpinning the Continental climate.
+Perrier-Jouët farms 65 hectares of vineyards across some of Champagne's most prestigious addresses, with chalk and limestone soils underpinning the Continental climate.
 The house draws fruit from grand cru villages including Aÿ, Mailly-Champagne, Avize, and Cramant.
 Its 40 hectares of Chardonnay in the Cramant and Avize grand cru villages form the backbone of its signature floral style.
 Within Cramant, the house owns 27 hectares, featuring two prized parcels: Bourons Leroy and Bourons du Midi.
-Vineyards across the estate average a 99.2% rating on the échelle des crus classification, confirming the exceptional quality of the fruit sourced.

-• 266 acres (65 hectares) total vineyard holdings across Champagne
+• 65 hectares of total vineyard holdings across Champagne

 • Grand cru sources include Aÿ, Mailly-Champagne, Avize, and Cramant